craigcoles/craigcoles/README.md

 ---

-<p align="center">I am a lead front-end developer at <a href="https://simpleweb.co.uk/">Simpleweb</a> working on software that improves peoples lives.
+<p align="center">I am a lead software engineer at <a href="https://www.asquared.uk/">ASquared</a> working on human-centred digital products that make a difference.
 For over 11 years, I've been providing my skills in front-end development, design and mobile app development.</p>